Derwin James: 2024 season

 On January 24, 2024, the Los Angeles Chargers announced their decision to hire Michigan head coach Jim Harbaugh as their new head coach.
 Defensive coordinator Jesse Minter retained James and Alohi Gilman as the starting safeties to begin the season.
 In Week 11, James produced a season-high ten combined tackles and was credited with half a sack during a 34–27 win against the Cincinnati Bengals.
 On December 1, 2024, James tied his season-high of ten combined tackles (five solo), had one pass deflection, and made his only interception of the season off a pass thrown by Kirk Cousins to wide receiver Drake London at the end of a 17–13 win at the Atlanta Falcons to seal the Chargers' victory.
+He was named AFC Defensive Player of the Month for December.
 He finished the season with 93 combined tackles (60 solo), seven pass deflections, 5.5 sacks, and one interception in 16 games and 16 starts.
+He earned a fourth career Pro Bowl nomination.
+He was ranked 54th by his fellow players on the NFL Top 100 Players of 2025.
 Pro Football Focus had him receive an overall grade of 80.5 in 2024, which ranked 10th out of 170 qualified safeties that season.

-2024 season
+2025 season

 In Week 3, James recorded 12 tackles, four tackles for loss, and a sack in a 23-20 win over the Denver Broncos, earning AFC Defensive Player of the Week.
+He was named to his fifth Pro Bowl, and his second consecutive appearance.
+James also earned 2nd team All-Pro honors.
+Pro Football Focus had him receive an overall grade of 81.2 in 2025, which ranked 8th out of 98 qualified safeties that season.

+2026 season

+On May 26, 2026, James signed a three-year, $75.6 million contract extension with the Chargers that made him the highest paid safety in the league for the second time in his career.